Care & Concern

 Sometimes a listening ear is needed to sort out life’s challenges and concerns.
 The people of St. Paul trust in the confidence and care of our pastoral counseling team.
 Place a call to the church office or to a pastor.

-The Prayer Chain works quietly and steadily behind the scenes.
-If you have a prayer request, call the Prayer Chain.
+The Prayer Team works quietly and steadily behind the scenes.
+If you have a prayer request, call the Prayer Team.
 It may be for a problem or illness, or in praise or thanksgiving.
 No request is too small.
 Requests are worded for confidentiality.

 Contact: Karin Hanson